 Rental Car Agencies

-The car might need cleaning if pet hair, vomit, or cigarette butts were involved in a rental (or all three).
-Detailing a car can cost up to $225 (or more), so preauthorizing ensures a renter can cover something like that if needed.
+The car might also need cleaning if pet hair, vomit, or cigarette butts were found in a rental (or all three).
+Detailing a car can cost a few hundred dollars, so preauthorizing ensures a renter can cover something like that if needed.

 For more significant concerns (such as accidents), there is insurance.
 The preauthorization charge is really about making sure the customer can cover incidentals.
 And it’s also about making sure the business does not have to cover its cost.